raspberrypilearning/quest-seeker/en/step_2.md

 --- task ---

-Use a Box Collider with a Trigger to make the quest message appear when the Player is nearby.
+Use a Box Collider with a Trigger and a **QuestGiver** script on the Quest Giver NPC to make the quest message appear when the Player is nearby.

 --- collapse ---